 - Other support Expand / Collapse

-- Some organisations and individual universities offer scholarships and bursaries (eg if you are a local student, from an under-represented group, want to study certain subjects or have particular academic potential)
+Some organisations and individual universities offer scholarships and bursaries (for example if you are a local student, from an under-represented group, want to study certain subjects or have particular academic potential).

 If you find yourself in particular hardship, your university may be able to provide extra financial support.
 Talk to your student welfare officer in the first instance.

 If you are a carer, have a disability, are a parent or have adult dependants, you may be entitled to additional state financial support.

 - Find out more about the changes on the Gov.uk website.